This story was originally published on Sep. 19th, 2019.

 Sonos claims that it’s using the same audio hardware to process the sound whether you’re using Bluetooth or the more typical Sonos Wifi connection, so there’s no difference in sound quality.
 That assertion rings true to me.
 If there is a difference, my ears didn’t pick up on it.

 Connecting to Wifi, however, does get you some benefits over Bluetooth.
 For instance, Sonos debuted its new AI-powered sound calibration platform in the Move, but it will only work over a standard Wifi connection.
 Typically, setting up the Sonos Trueplay adaptive sound feature requires walking around your space with your smartphone while the app records and analyzes sound from the speaker.
-This allows the speaker itself to calibrate its output to match your room and cut down on distortion.
+This allows this Sonos speaker to calibrate its output to match your room and cut down on distortion.
 The Move, however, doesn’t always stay in the same place, which makes this process unproductive.
 So, the speaker listens to itself, then adjusts on the fly for optimal performance.

 It takes a few seconds for the change to kick in, but you can sometimes even hear the change as it happens, especially if you put the speaker in a particularly challenging location like on a bookshelf or in a tight corner that’s prone to echoes.